leon-vv/Traceon/generate_docs/pages/einzel-lens.md

 Before tracing the electrons, we first construct an axial interpolation of the Einzel lens.
 In a radial symmetric system the field close to the optical axis is completely determined by the higher order derivatives of the potential.
 This fact can be used to trace electrons very rapidly.
 The unique strength of the BEM is that there exists closed form formulas for calculating the higher order derivatives (from the computed charge distribution).
-In Traceon, we can make this interpolation in a single line of code:
+In Voltrace, we can make this interpolation in a single line of code:
 ```Python
 field_axial = FieldRadialAxial(field, -1.5, 1.5, 150)